-Italian gnocchi are extremely easy to prepare.
-The main ingredient is potatoes, and the best potatoes to use are the ones that have a yellow flesh and are a bit old and soft.
-Fresh potatoes contain a lot of water; to knead them in a dough, one has to add a lot more flour to make up for the extra liquid, and this can make the gnocchi a bit chewy.
-So if you have potatoes that have seen better days, don’t throw them away: turn them into some delicious, mouth-watering homemade gnocchi instead.
+Gnocchi, an extremely popular dish in Italy.
+Paired with just about any seasoning and they’re super quick to cook and also extremely easy to prepare.
+The main ingredient are potatoes and the best to use are the ones that have a yellow flesh and a bit old and soft since they have less water in and you don’t need to add too much flour.
+So if you have potatoes that have seen better days, don’t throw them away: turn them into some delicious homemade gnocchi instead.

 Serves: 4 | Preparation time: 20 mins | Cooking time: 30 mins

 - Potatoes, better if a bit old: 500 g

 - Italian 00 Flour / Plain Flour /All Purpose Flour: 200 g

 Peel the potatoes and boil them in a pot full of water for about 30 minutes, or until they soften up.
 The potatoes are ready when you can easily cut through them when poking their skin with a knife.